-Mississippi has the highest rates of adult physical inactivity in the United States with nearly 37 percent of adults reporting no activity besides their job within the last 30 days.
-Colorado had one of the lowest rates at some 18 percent of adults.
 Physical inactivity is an important risk factor in the development of obesity.
-Similarly to physical inactivity rates, Mississippi has one of the highest rates of obesity at 35.6 percent and Colorado had the lowest rate at around 20 percent.
-Prevalence rates of obesity have grown steadily among U.S. adults over 20 years of age from 19.4 percent in 1997 to almost 30 percent in 2014.
-About 407 million U.S. dollars were spent on the global obesity therapy market in 2012.
+Similar to physical inactivity rates, Mississippi has the highest rates of obesity at almost 40 percent while Colorado had the lowest rate at around 24 percent.
+Prevalence rates of obesity have grown steadily among U.S. adults over the past few decades.

-A sedentary lifestyle is prevalent in about 31 percent of Hispanics but only 20 percent of Asians.
-Physical inactivity raises the risk of developing other diseases such as cardiovascular disease.
-The U.S. government recommends at least 150 minutes per week of moderate-intensity or 75 minutes per week of vigorous activity for adults.
+Physical inactivity not only increases the risk of being overweight or obese but also raises the risk of developing other diseases such as cardiovascular disease.
+Due to the increased health risks of inactivity, the U.S. government recommends at least 150 minutes per week of moderate-intensity or 75 minutes per week of vigorous activity for adults.
 Children are recommended to include 60 or more minutes per day for aerobic, muscle-strengthening, and bone-strengthening activities three times per week.